 Children of all ages need space to run and play, and high-quality programs include space for this to take place even when the weather doesn't allow children to play outside.
 As plans were being drawn up for the Early Learning Center, conversations were taking place in the community about building an indoor Sports Training Center to allow the town's young athletes to invest in developing their skills year-round.
-With the location of the Impact Center adjacent to the town's baseball and softball fields, its proximity to the school, and the need to incorporate a large play space in the Early Learning Center, the idea formed to create a space for community use, increasing efficiencies.
+With the location of the Impact Center adjacent to the town's baseball and softball fields and the need to incorporate a large play space in the Early Learning Center, the idea formed to connect the two, increasing efficiencies.